Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/tft.md

 <br>

 #### Rank roles
+For rank roles, your TFT rank is taken into account (if it's the highest rank of a player).
 If you have a [premium subscription](/en/support), you can set `TFT` as the used queue in the configuration of the [improved rank roles](/en/features/rankroles).
 <br>